-Normalization: Maximizing change by minimizing indicators
+Normalization: maximizing change by minimizing indicators

 In LCA, a common approach used to reduce the number of indicators and therefore more easily identify the most relevant impacts is known as “normalization”.
 Normalization allows for the impact of the product(s) under study to be compared to a reference situation.
-The reference commonly used is the average annual impact of a citizen of a certain region, for example Europe.
+The reference commonly used is the average annual impact of a citizen of a certain region, for example, Europe.

 Unifying units under normalization

-The advantages of using normalization is that all results are displayed in the same unit, e.g. capita·year, enabling the comparison between different indicators.
+The advantage of using normalization is that all results are displayed in the same unit, e.g. capita·year, enabling the comparison between different indicators.
 This type of comparison provides insight into which environmental impacts are large in comparison to the reference situation.
-This comparison, however, does not provide insight into which environmental impacts are largest overall.
+This comparison, however, does not provide insight into which environmental impacts are the largest overall.